 Inpulse is a Brussels-based investment manager with special know-how on social investments and microfinance.
 From a core expertise in cooperative equity financing, we developed strong skills in managing alternative investment funds providing responsible long-term financing to socially driven financial intermediaries.
 Strong connections with leading microfinance and social economy networks and multiple partnerships with successful stakeholders ensure a sound understanding of the market we invest in.
-Through our team based in three countries (Belgium, Poland and France), we currently advise two active MIVs with a total aggregate investment capacity of EUR 58M.
-The nil default rate of the funds under management proves the success of our methodology to identify, appraise and monitor our investments.
+Through our team based in three countries (Belgium, Poland and France), we currently support 3 active MIVs with a total aggregate investment capacity of EUR 61M.

 Inpulse strives to bring positive changes in the life of final beneficiaries while ensuring competitive financial and social returns for both our clients and investors.
 This is Inpulse ADN.